14 Steps to Choosing Hiking Shoes; A Bigfoots View

 Now I need to explain the title of this article and be upfront.
 At the age of twelve at a height of 168cm (5’6’) tall I had size 14 US feet (size 13 on my right foot) and you have no idea how unhappy my parents were about having to pay $150 for my school shoes in 1974 (that’s the equivalent of paying $768 in 2016).
 Clown school was seriously an option.
 Luckily for me I ended up topping out at 188cm (6”2”) and my feet stopped growing.
-My point of this ramble is that my current feet size is considered well above the average US size 10.5 for males.
+My current shoe size due to many years of hiking long distance is now size 15US which is well above the average US size 10.5 for males.

 In practical terms this means that many manufacturers do not produce shoe sizing that I can use and of those that do, the Australian importers often don’t bring them into the country as we are outside the bell curve (one of my nephews has size 16 US feet and has great difficulty finding shoes).
-For my fellow Bigfoot (bigfeet?) and I, this means that our choice of shoe selection is limited and in the past there have been shoes that i would class a perfect from my perspective if only they came in my size.
+For my fellow Bigfoot (bigfeet?) and I, this means that our choice of shoe selection is limited and in the past there have been shoes that I would class as perfect from my perspective if only they came in my size.
 Choosing the right footwear is probably the most important gear choice we will make as hikers and getting this choice wrong is one of the biggest reasons for people prematurely leaving the trail.

 Footwear selection is very much a personal choice because every one of us has different feet.
 In my case, my feet are different sizes.
 In selecting footwear the choices are now much greater than we ever had previously.
 The following is a list of criteria I use when purchasing new hiking shoes:

 What will you be using the footwear for:

 Do you really need hiking boots?
 This is a hangover from days gone by and while I do own a pair of heavy grade hiking boots, I will only wear then in certain conditions.